jaNGOB/pySimX/README.md

 ## Usage
 A few examples are provided:
-- [OB-Imbalance](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/tob_imbalance.ipynb): Buy if the top-of-book is dominated by buy pressure and sell if the opposite is true.
+- [Simple TOB Example](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/Simple%20TOB%20Example.ipynb): Buy if the top-of-book is dominated by buy pressure and sell if the opposite is true.
-- [Cross-ex arbitrage](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/upbit_strat.ipynb): Replicate a book on a second exchange and hedge with a market order after the resting orders are hit on the origin.
+- [Cross-ex arbitrage](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/Cross%20Exchange%20Example.ipynb): Replicate a book on a second exchange and hedge with a market order after the resting orders are hit on the origin.

 ## Contributing
 We appreciate all contributions.